imozi/imozi/README.md

 ### ℹ️ About me:
 - 🧑‍💻 I`m a Frontend developer
 - 🌋 I live in Kamchatka
-- 🏂 I like snowdoarding
-- 🎸 I like to play the electric guitar

 <!---
 📜 Watch my experiences [CV](https://ozihub.ru/cv)
 -->